-You have entered into the Official Website of the Indian Trail Alcoholic Beverage Control Board.
-Here you will learn about the Indian Trail ABC Board and find information on products and services regarding the sale of spirituous liquors in Indian Trail.
+Welcome to the Official Website of the Indian Trail Alcoholic Beverage Control Board.
+Here you will learn about the Indian Trail ABC Board and find information regarding the sale of spirituous liquors in Indian Trail.

 The Indian Trail ABC Board serves the citizens of Indian Trail by providing a pleasant shopping experience for our customers while at the same time controlling the sale of spirituous liquor and enforcing the laws and rules of North Carolina.
 The Indian Trail ABC Board has a zero tolerance attitude for the purchase of spirituous liquor by underage persons and we strive to provide our employees with the training to keep spirituous liquor out of the hands of underage persons.

-In addition, we provide a service to the citizens of Indian Trail by controlling the sale of spirituous liquor while simultaneously generating revenue for our local governments.
+In addition, the sale of spirituous liquors generates revenue for our state and local governments.
 The Indian Trail ABC Board is self-sufficient and a separate entity of the town of Indian Trail.
-The Indian Trail Town Council is the Appointing authority to the IT ABC Board.
+The Indian Trail Town Council is the Appointing authority to the Indian Trail ABC Board.

 We hope that you enjoy browsing our website and that your shopping experience in our Indian Trail ABC stores is a pleasant one.
 If you have any questions, comments, or suggestions please click here to contact us.